augustepoiroux/LeanInteract/README.md

   - We backport the latest features of Lean REPL to older versions of Lean (see [fork](https://github.com/augustepoiroux/repl)).
 - **📦 Temporary Projects**: Easily instantiate temporary Lean environments.
   - Useful for experimenting with benchmarks depending on [Mathlib](https://github.com/leanprover-community/mathlib4) like [ProofNet#](https://huggingface.co/datasets/PAug/ProofNetSharp) and [MiniF2F](https://github.com/yangky11/miniF2F-lean4).
+- **🧾 Data extraction (new in v0.9.0)**: Extract declarations and info trees for analysis and dataset building.
+- **⚡ Incremental + Parallel elaboration (new in v0.9.0)**: Automatically reuse partial computations from previous commands, and enable `Elab.async` for faster processing.

 ## Table of Contents